K921-cyber/K921-cyber/README.md

 > "A defender needs to be right every time."
 > "Know your enemy.
 Know yourself.
 Know the network."
 > "Persistence > Perfection.
 Methodology > Luck."
-> "Teach what you break.
-Break what you're taught."

 $ echo "Always be learning..." >> ~/.bashrc && source ~/.bashrc [✓] Loaded.
 Hacking on...